 Get regular exercise.

 Exercise has so many positive benefits for your body and your mental health, too.
-Regular exercise at least 3 – 4 times each week on a consistent basis can help you reduce stress, make your heart stronger, reduce your blood pressure, and if you have diabetes, exercise is a key part of managing the condition.
-High blood pressure and diabetes can lead to eye diseases which can threaten your eyesight, even for younger people, so it’s important to keep these conditions under control.
-Exercise can help you do that.
+Regular exercise at least 3-4 times each week on a consistent basis can help you reduce stress, strengthen your heart, and reduce your blood pressure.
+Additionally, if you have diabetes, exercise is a key part of managing the condition.
+High blood pressure and diabetes can lead to eye diseases that can threaten your eyesight, even for younger people.
+It’s important to keep these conditions under control with regular exercise and other lifestyle changes.

 Protect your eyes from the sun.